leap-stc/leap-stc.github.io/docs/introduction/what_is_the_hub.md

-## LEAP Jupyter Hub
+## LEAP JupyterHub

-LEAP's primary data and computational resources are available through the LEAP Jupyter Hub (not to be confused with the physical Hub where are share space in-person).
-The Jupyter Hub is a shared "cloud-based" computing environment running on donated resources from commerical cloud providers.
+LEAP's primary data and computational resources are available through the LEAP JupyterHub (not to be confused with the physical Hub where we share space in-person).
+The JupyterHub is a shared "cloud-based" computing environment running on donated resources from commerical cloud providers.

-The hub is designed around **interactive** use though long computations are possible.
+The Hub is designed around **interactive** use, though long computations are possible.

-To gain access to the Hub please see the [Registration page][registration].
-LEAP's Jupyterhub is managed by our partner [2i2c](https://2i2c.org).
+To gain access to the Hub please see the [registration page][registration].
+LEAP's JupyterHub is managed by our partner [2i2c](https://2i2c.org).

 The Hub includes